cml-classroom/geog4-6300-lab-6-vijay-murthy/Lab-6_regression.md

     ##  studentized Breusch-Pagan test
     ##
     ## data:  multivar_model
-    ## BP = 106.96, df = 4, p-value < 2.2e-16
+    ## BP = 65.65, df = 3, p-value = 3.642e-14

-The vif test for multicollinearity shows that total rainfall and population should be included in our model, while max temp and min temp should not.
-This is because the values for the first two variables were below 5, while the values for the other two were far above 5.
-The Breusch-Pagan test shows a p-value of 2.2 x 10^-16, which is well below the p = 0.05 value required to overturn the null hypothesis that the data are not heteroskedastic.
+The vif test for multicollinearity shows that total rainfall, population, and max temp should be included in our model.
+This is because these values were below 5, which is the cutoff for significance.
+The Breusch-Pagan test shows a p-value of 3.64 x 10^-14, which is well below the p = 0.05 value required to overturn the null hypothesis that the data are not heteroskedastic.
 This means we can conclude that the data do not follow constant variance, making our model unreliable.

 **Question 9** *How would you summarise the results of this model in a sentence or two?
 In addition, looking at the full model and your diagnostics, do you feel this is a model that provides meaningful results?
 Explain your answer.*

-The results of this model show that max temp and min temp have the highest influence on the NDVI prediction value, but these variables also have vif values well above 5, making them unsuitable for use in our model.
-Despite this, our model explains about 64% of the variance in the data, with reasonably good predicitions for much of Australia.
+Our model explains about 66% of the variance in the data, with reasonably good predicitions for much of Australia, and all our variables seem to have relevance to our prediction.
 However, underprediction and overprediction seem to be concentrated in specific areas, begging the question of whether more or different variables are needed to create an accurate model of NDVI values for Australia.
-Based on this information, I do not think the results of this model are especially meaningful.
+Based on this information, I think the results of this model are meaningful but in need of improvement via the addition of more variables.

 **Disclosure of assistance:** *Besides class materials, what other sources of assistance did you use while completing this lab?
 These can